ryot4/diary.vim/README.md

     " Create a file per month.
 (The resulting path is like ~/diary/2017/03) let g:diary_create = 'month'

-Specify the template of diary files:
+Specify the template of diary files (optional):

     let g:diary_template = expand('~/diary/template')